 During winter, you’ll get to see the most appealing face of Dubai’s climate.
 The temperature seldom drops below 12 degrees Celsius, and rainy days wouldn’t last long.
 If you want to travel to Dubai, do so between October and April, the ideal season for outdoor activities and enjoying the gorgeous metropolis to the fullest.

 Stay Ahead of Time When Booking a Flight to Dubai

-Although the perfect season for visiting Dubai starts from October, the best time to browse the flights is actually 6 months sooner.
-You can usually find tickets with lowest prices 6 months prior to departure, since airlines offer their cheapest seats during this time period.
-It’s not necessary, however, to buy tickets that soon but we advise you to check out the available options and if you’re sure of the timing of your trip, book a flight ahead of time with a fair price.
+Although the perfect season for visiting Dubai starts in October, the best time to browse the flights is actually 6 months sooner.
+You can usually find tickets with the lowest prices 6 months prior to departure since airlines offer their cheapest seats during this time period.
+It’s not necessary, however, to buy tickets that soon, but we advise you to check out the available options, and if you’re sure of the timing of your trip, book a flight ahead of time with a fair price.
 Overall, it is better to purchase tickets at least one month ahead of time.

 Book a Hotel in Advance When Planning a Visit to Dubai

 Almost half of the fun of a vacation comes from the place you choose to spend your staycation in.
 This means if you find yourself a convenient hotel, your vacation in Dubai can get even more rejuvenating.
 Fortunately, Dubai features myriad gorgeous hotels and resorts.
 However, during the high season, which is between October and April, the beautiful city will be swarmed by tourists, and you might not be able to find a room in the hotel you have been dreaming about spending your vacation in.